- Serves 10-12

 Lemon drizzle cake is an all-time classic, which just about every baker has their own go-to recipe.
 I know this is traditionally not a seasonal cake, but the zingy freshness always conjures up springtime.

 Lemons just bring this cake alive.
 We all know the traditional lemon cake has a crunchy sugary lemony drizzle, which seeps down through the cake.
 This one, however, has a glace icing spread thickly over the top.
 You can leave this off if you prefer but I feel it just makes it doubly delicious.

 - This is made with plain flour although it works equally well with gluten-free plain flour too.
 I made mine using Doves Farms GF plain flour as I am coeliac.
 You will need to add 1/2 tsp of xanthan gum to your flour if it is not included in the ingredients on the packet.
-You may also need a little extra gluten-free.

 - If you want to make a lime drizzle cake then just substitute for equal amounts of lime zest and juice.